diditforlulz273/PokerRL-Omaha/README.md

 Now works with Omaha Poker.

-Internet lacks any open-source Omaha Poker Reinforcement Learning code, so I created this part myself.
+The Internet lacks any open-source Omaha Poker Reinforcement Learning code, so I created this part myself.

 It was hard to stop digging in the original code masterpiece so there are some additional functionality and improvements.